homarr-labs/documentation/blog/2023-04-16-v012-more-widgets.md

 ## Migration to Mantine V6
 We've migrated Mantine to version 6.
 This will bring some upstream changes for responsiveness and usability.

-## Fix width and height in the calender
+## Fix width and height in the calendar
-In 0.11.5 and previous versions, the calender scaled really bad if the widget was resized.
+In 0.11.5 and previous versions, the calendar scaled poorly if the widget was resized.
 Now, the calendar will fill out the entire available space and scale nicely with your dashboard.

 ![](https://cdn.discordapp.com/attachments/988335098493542410/1095416419816067175/homarr-calendar-scaling.gif)